Open-Dataplatform/examples/delfin/README.md

 ## Retrieve data

-This section describes how to retrieve data from the DMI sources from the Egress API.
+This section describes how to retrieve data from the Delfin sources from the Egress API.

-Notice: When the Osiris-SDK is updated to version 1.0 it will become easier.

 ### Config file
 First step is to install the Osiris-SDK to access data.